 Online Colleges in Arkansas

 In the past, Arkansas has been successful in recruiting and enrolling college students, but graduation rates have been low.
-To help encourage degree completion, the state has completely revamped their funding structure.
+To help encourage degree completion, the state has set a long-term objective of reaching 60% post-secondary attainment by 2025.
+Their stepping stone plan, “Closing the Gap 2020,” focuses on shorter-term goals, such as:

 Overview of Higher Education in Arkansas

-The average cost of tuition and fees at a 4-year public institution is $8250 for Arkansas residents and $19,420 for those out of state, according to Collegeboard.org’s 2016-2017 report.
-For in-state students, that’s $1400 less than the national average, and for out-of-state students it’s $5510 less!
+Data from the NCES shows the average cost of tuition and fees at a 4-year public institution is $8,391 for Arkansas residents and $20,825 for those out of state.
+Both are below the national average.

-As the state implements their new funding structure, the Arkansas Department of Higher Education (ADHE) Coordinating Board will be at the head.
-ADHE is a 12-member team that reviews academic programs, administers state financial aid programs, reviews and makes recommendations about institutional budgets and collects data on academic programs.
+The Arkansas Division of Higher Education (ADHE) serves as the administrative staff for the Arkansas Higher Education Coordinating Board.
+The ADHE is a 12-member team that works closely with the state’s public colleges and universities.
+They review academic programs, administer state financial aid programs, review and make recommendations about institutional budgets, and collect data on academic programs.

 About Online Colleges in Arkansas

-Oftentimes college students drop out because it’s difficult to balance school, work and family.
+Sometimes college students drop out because it’s difficult to balance school, work, and family.
 Online programs provide a convenient alternative, allowing students to fit classes in when their schedules allow.

-According to a 2012 study by NES, 9.2% of Arkansas undergraduate students are enrolled in fully online degree programs.
-Another 19.1% participate in a hybrid of online and on-campus classes.
-That’s significantly higher than the national average of students in hybrid programs (13.3%)!
+According to 2018 data from the NCES, 13.5% of Arkansas undergraduate students are enrolled in fully online degree programs.
+Another 24.6% participate in a hybrid of online and on-campus classes.

-The University of Arkansas, for example, offers more than 40 online programs, many of which are 100% online.
-US News and World Reports has recognized the school as among the “Best Online Bachelor’s Programs,” and many of the school’s online graduate programs have been recognized as well!
+The University of Arkansas, for example, offers around 40 online undergraduate and graduate degree programs, as well as a number of certifications, specialist,s and licensure programs.
+US News and World Reports has consistently ranked the school among the “Best Online Bachelor’s Programs,” and many of the school’s online graduate programs have been recognized as well!

 Scholarships and Financial Aid in Arkansas